History of the Pakistan national cricket team: 1986 Australasia Cup

-1992 World Cup Semi Final
+1992 World Cup semi final

-After winning the toss, New Zealand chose to bat first and ended with a total of 262.
+The 1992 Cricket World Cup was held in Australia and New Zealand.
+In the semi final, after winning the toss, New Zealand chose to bat first and ended with a total of 262.
 Pakistan batted conservatively yet lost wickets at regular intervals.
 With the departure of Imran Khan and Saleem Malik shortly thereafter, Pakistan still required 115 runs at a rate of 7.67 per over with veteran Javed Miandad being the only known batsman remaining at the crease.
 A young Inzamam-ul-Haq, who had just turned 22 and was not a well-known player at the time, burst onto the international stage with a match-winning 60 off 37 balls.
 Once Inzamam got out, Pakistan required 36 from 30 balls, which wicketkeeper Moin Khan ended with a towering six over long off, followed by the winning boundary to midwicket.
 The match is seen as the emergence of Inzamam onto the international stage.

-1992 World Cup Victory
+1992 World Cup victory

-The 1992 Cricket World Cup in Australia & New Zealand marked Pakistan's first World Cup victory.
+The 1992 Cricket World Cup marked Pakistan's first World Cup victory.
 It is remembered for the comeback Pakistan made after losing key players such as Waqar Younis and Saeed Anwar, and being led by an injured captain Imran Khan.
 Pakistan won only 1 of their first 5 matches including a 1 no-result and were nearly eliminated in the first round of the tournament after being bowled out for 74 against England, until the match was declared as a "no result" due to rain.
 Captain Imran Khan famously told the team to play as "cornered tigers", after which Pakistan won five successive matches, including, most famously, the semi-final against hosts New Zealand and the final against England.